zudochkin/awesome-newsletters/README.md

 * [Natasha The Robot (Swift newsletter)](https://swiftnews.curated.co/).
 A weekly list of the best Swift resources for you.
 * [Swift Sandbox](http://swiftsandbox.io/).
 A weekly newsletter for Swift developers with links to the best Swift code, projects and playgrounds.
 * [Swift Weekly Brief](https://swiftweekly.github.io).
 A community-driven weekly newsletter about Swift.org.
 Curated by Jesse Squires and published for free every Thursday.
-* [Awesome Swift](https://swift.libhunt.com/newsletter).
+* [Awesome Swift Newsletter](https://swift.libhunt.com/newsletter).
 A curated list of awesome swift libraries and resources.

 ### Go
 * [Go Newsletter](http://golangweekly.com/).
 A weekly newsletter about the Go programming language.